lakehq/sail/README.md

 To reduce the build time, you need to make sure the Python interpreter used by PyO3 is configured in the same way across environments.
 Please consider the following items.

-1. The `scripts/spark-tests/run-server.sh` script internally sets the `PYO3_PYTHON` environment variable to the absolute path of the Python interpreter of the project's default Hatch environment.
+1. Please always invoke Maturin via Hatch (e.g. `hatch run maturin develop` and `hatch run maturin build`).
+In this way, Maturin internally sets the `PYO3_PYTHON` environment variable to the absolute path of the Python interpreter of the project's default Hatch environment.
+2. The `scripts/spark-tests/run-server.sh` script internally sets the `PYO3_PYTHON` environment variable to the same value as above.
-2. The RustRover debugger configuration in the previous section sets the `PYO3_PYTHON` environment variable to the same value as above.
+3. The RustRover debugger configuration in the previous section sets the `PYO3_PYTHON` environment variable to the same value as above.
-3. For RustRover, in "**Preferences**" > "**Rust**" > "**External Linters**", set the `PYO3_PYTHON` environment variable to the same value as above.
+4. For RustRover, in "**Preferences**" > "**Rust**" > "**External Linters**", set the `PYO3_PYTHON` environment variable to the same value as above.
-4. If you need to run Cargo commands such as `cargo build`, set the `PYO3_PYTHON` environment variable in the terminal session to the same value as above.
+5. If you need to run Cargo commands such as `cargo build`, set the `PYO3_PYTHON` environment variable in the terminal session to the same value as above.
    ```bash
    # Run the following command in the project root directory.
    export PYO3_PYTHON="$(hatch env find)/bin/python"
    ```

+If you run `hatch build`, it uses Maturin as the build system, and the build happens in an isolated Python environment.
+So the build does not interfere with the Cargo build cache in `target/`.
+However, it also means that a fresh build is performed every time, which can be slow.
+Therefore, it is not recommended to use `hatch build` for local development.

 ### Working with the Spark Patch